Outcome of Disciplinary Hearing – How to Get it Right

 - What the outcome of disciplinary hearing is

 - The length of any disciplinary warning issued

 - The opportunity to appeal

-This might seem like a lot to cover, but a useful principle to remember when writing an outcome letter is that the level of detail contained in the outcome letter should be equivalent to the severity of the case in question.
+This might seem like a lot to cover.
+However, a useful principle to remember when writing an outcome letter is that the level of detail should be equivalent to the severity of the case in question.
 The more complex or high risk the case, the more detail should go into the outcome letter.

-As referred to in the list above, it is important that if you issue a formal disciplinary warning to your employee, you set some expectations as to what you require of your employee going forward.
+As referred to in the list above, it is important that if you issue a formal disciplinary warning to your employee, you set some expectations as to what you require of them going forward.

-Your employee needs to clear that whatever the ‘bad thing’ was cannot happen again and what the consequences may be if it does happen again e.g. a further disciplinary warning at the next stage in the disciplinary process, or dismissal.
+Your employee needs to be clear that whatever the ‘bad thing’ was cannot happen again.
+They also need to know what the consequences may be if it does happen again e.g. a further warning at the next stage in the disciplinary process, or dismissal.